Using Fudge

 >>> from fudge.inspector import arg

-This declaration is very flexible; it allow the following arguments to be sent :
+This declaration is very flexible; it allows the following calls:

 >>> image.save("JPEG", "/tmp/unicorns-and-rainbows.jpg", resolution=72)